UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 4.5/5 Stars £1 Yes No

 Interest rate: Investing app Trading 212 launched a cash ISA in May 2024.
-The current interest rate of 5.1% is the highest of any U.K. provider, making it one of the best cash ISAs in my view.
+The current interest rate of 4.9% is the highest of any U.K. provider, making it one of the best cash ISAs in my view.

 Trading 212 does not offer fixed-rate cash ISAs, which means there is no guarantee the interest rate will remain at this high amount.
 The rate is likely to drop if the Bank of England reduces the U.K. base interest rate again.
+Still, Trading 212’s cash ISA is currently the best-paying easy-access cash ISA available.

-Account features: Still, Trading 212’s cash ISA is currently the best-paying easy-access cash ISA available.
-It’s easy to open an account or to transfer a cash ISA from another provider.
+Account features: It’s easy to open an account or to transfer a cash ISA from another provider.
 The Trading 212 app is great, making it easy to keep track of your money.
 I like the fact you can see your daily earnings through interest whenever you open the app.
 You can also view your account on the Trading 212 website.
 Some providers are app-only.

-High interest rate - Plum
+High interest rate for the first year - Plum

 Plum logoPlum